 Administration includes all resource management functions of the department.
 Financial Resources provides central budgeting, procurement, accounting, inventory management activities, and management of inmate accounts to hold personal funds received by an inmate in trust.
-Human Resources handles all labor relations, personnel, payroll, and training and staff development functions, including recruitment and screening activities relating to the correctional officer pre-service training program.
-Management Information Services supervises departmental recordkeeping functions, oversees the continued development and maintenance of a comprehensive, computerized data collection and retrieval system, and serves as the department's liaison to the statewide Justice Link Program.
+Human Resources (all labor relations, personnel, payroll, and training and staff development functions, including recruitment and screening activities relating to the correctional officer pre-service training program) will be transferred to Administration.
+Management Information Services (departmental record keeping functions, the continued development and maintenance of a comprehensive, computerized data collection and retrieval system, and departmental liaison to the statewide Justice Link Program) has been transferred to Administration.
 Planning and Research conducts program development, research, and evaluation, and the Policy Unit is responsible for the development of internal policies and the analysis of policy issues.
 Logistical and materials management is the responsibility of the Physical Resources Unit within Central Management.